bozsahin/thebench/README.md

 PYTHON UPGRADE NOTE:

-If you want to move to another python for this tool, say <code>mynewpaython</code>, and have that python and its pip installed as above, then re-run the install script FROM thebench home as
+If you want to move to another python for this tool, say <code>mynewpython</code>, and have that python and its pip installed AS ABOVE, then re-run the install script FROM thebench home as

 <code>./bench.sh reset mynewpython mynewpip</code>